SolemmaLLC/ClimateStudioDocs/docs/searchWeather.rst

 Add to Favorites
 ----------------------------------------------------
-Click on the star to add/remote from the favorates collection.
-Add most used files to the favorate collection to easily find them.
+Click on the star to add/remote from the favorites collection.
+Add most used files to the favorite collection to easily find them.

 .. figure:: images/weathersearch5.jpg
    :width: 900px